Rudmania krohni: Distribution

-Felimida krohni is native to the eastern Atlantic Ocean and the Mediterranean Sea.
+Rudmania krohni is native to the eastern Atlantic Ocean and the Mediterranean Sea.
 In the Atlantic Ocean its range extends from the British Isles as far south as Cape Verde.
 It feeds on sponges and is to be found in habitats where suitable sponges grow, at depths ranging from 5 to 30 m.

 Ecology

-Felimida krohni feeds on sponges in the genus Ircinia, or sometimes on the crumb-of-bread sponge (Hymeniacidon sanguinea), grinding off fragments with its radula; the bright colours and conspicuous appearance of these nudibranchs comes from the pigments and toxins they sequester from the sponge tissues, and indicate to potential predators that they are distasteful, an example of aposematism.
+Rudmania krohni feeds on sponges in the genus Ircinia, or sometimes on the crumb-of-bread sponge (Hymeniacidon sanguinea), grinding off fragments with its radula; the bright colours and conspicuous appearance of these nudibranchs comes from the pigments and toxins they sequester from the sponge tissues, and indicate to potential predators that they are distasteful, an example of aposematism.
 Nudibranchs are hermaphrodites, having a set of both male and female reproductive organs.
 A pair will line up with their right sides adjacent, and each pass a spermatophore (bundle of sperm) to the other.
 The eggs are laid in a gelatinous spiral on the substrate, some time between April and September.
 The larvae are planktonic.